has9h/chat-app/README.md

 # Simple Chat App with Timer

 *Simple Chat Application using express.js.
-The following the chat features/functionalities:*
+The following are the chat features/functionalities:*

 ## Required Modules: